fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 Save this file as **docker-compose.yml** and place it next to the Dockerfile, at the root of the project.

-Now we can use `docker-compose up` to build and run the application.
-If we want to rebuild the image we can use `docker-compose up --build`.
+Now we can use _docker-compose up_ to build and run the application.
+If we want to rebuild the image we can use _docker-compose up --build_.

-You can also run the application in the background with `docker-compose up -d` (-d for detached) and close it with `docker-compose down`.
+You can also run the application in the background with _docker-compose up -d_ (_-d_ for detached) and close it with _docker-compose down_.

-Creating files like this that *declare* what you want instead of script files that you need to run in a specific order / a specific number of times is often a great practice.
+Creating files like this that <i>declare</i> what you want instead of script files that you need to run in a specific order / a specific number of times is often a great practice.

 </div>